python/cpython/Doc/library/macosa.rst

 *********************

-This chapter describes the current implementation of the Open Scripting Architecure (OSA, also commonly referred to as AppleScript) for Python, allowing you to control scriptable applications from your Python program, and with a fairly pythonic interface.
+This chapter describes the current implementation of the Open Scripting Architecture (OSA, also commonly referred to as AppleScript) for Python, allowing you to control scriptable applications from your Python program, and with a fairly pythonic interface.
 Development on this set of modules has stopped, and a replacement is expected for Python 2.5.

 For a description of the various components of AppleScript and OSA, and to get an understanding of the architecture and terminology, you should read Apple's